petr-sereda/equations/Readme.txt

-This is my personal project which I use when some company asks me to provide my code sample along with CV.
+This is my personal project which I use when someone asks me to provide code sample along with CV.

 1. Problem Statement